davidmurdoch/primus/README.md

 ### Getting started

-Primus doesn't ship with real-time frameworks as dependencies, it assumes that you as user adds them your self as a dependency.
+Primus doesn't ship with real-time frameworks as dependencies, it assumes that you, as the user, add them your self as a dependency.
 This is done to keep the module as light weight as possible.
-This works because `require` in will walk through your directories searching for `node_module` folders that have these matching dependencies.
+This works because `require` will walk through your directories searching for `node_module` folders that have these matching dependencies.

 Primus needs to be "attached" to a HTTP compatible server.
-These includes the build in `http` and `https` servers but also the `spdy` module as it has the same API as node servers.
+These include the built in `http` and `https` servers but also the `spdy` module as it has the same API as node servers.
 Creating a new Primus instance is relatively straight
 forward: